jrodriguezmonti/Questionipy/README.md

 # Questionipy
-An exam-assignment generator designed with Python and data feed with JSON.
-It is able to generate random questions, take a set of already defined questions and generate all the needed examen for a course.
-To make easier designing different examen for lots of people, and then revising them.
-Questionipy is a Python application that allows you to create customized exams from a pool of questions and generate PDF files of the exams for students to take.
+Questionipy is a Python application designed to facilitate exam and assignment generation.
+Powered by JSON data feeds, it can randomly generate questions or utilize pre-defined ones to create comprehensive exams for educational courses.
+This tool streamlines the process of crafting varied exams for multiple individuals, simplifying both design and review.
+With Questionipy, you can effortlessly customize exams from a diverse question pool and effortlessly produce PDF files that students can use for assessments.

 ## Features